Smart Queen Caroline

 The work responds to the HIS with its site-specific references, but also captures the essence of the overall approach of the HIS to the concept of Liberty, in this instance recalling the relationship between the state and individuals, in a woman’s voice.

 Doves Type was created at Hammersmith as a reinterpretation of hand drawn manuscript letters that preceded the creation of print.
 A bitter feud between the two partners Thomas James Cobden-Sanderson and Emery Walker, of Hammersmith’s celebrated Doves Press (named at the Dove’s Pub), lead to the protracted disposal of their unique metal type into London’s River Thames from Hammersmith Bridge.
-Robert Green, a contemporary designer, began to re-create the Doves type as a digital facsimile in 2013.
+Robert Green, a contemporary typographer, began to re-create the Doves type as a digital facsimile in 2013.
 In 2015, after searching the riverbed of the Thames near Hammersmith Bridge with help from the Port of London Authority, 150 pieces of the original type were recovered, which helped Green to refine the font.
-Doves font is being used in several Tideway commissions, in addition to this one.
+Doves Type is being used in several Tideway commissions, in addition to this one.